w3th4nds/UNIWA_CTF_2019/UNIWA_CTF_2020/reverse/dizzy/README.md

   exit(1);
 }
 ```
+After we pass the first test, we need to provide a flag to be validated.
+Our flag is stored in `local_17`.
 We can see that in order to get the `Congrats` message, all the above comparisons must be true.
 So, we can either do this inside `gdb` or the easiest way is to just take each "comparison" and rearrange it according to the vatiables.
 > char local_17; // 1